Driftstack DRIFTSTACK docs

 Subscribing to events

 Customers register webhook endpoints via POST /v1/webhooks { url, events: [...], description? }.
 The events array is a closed enum subset — the response 400s if any unknown event type is supplied.
-Adding a new event to your existing endpoint requires deleting + re-creating the endpoint (V-NNN follow- up: in-place events update).
+Adding or removing events on an existing endpoint is an in-place PATCH /v1/webhooks/:id with the new events array — no delete/re-create needed.

 The plaintext signing secret is returned once in the create response.
 Store it server-side; the Driftstack API never returns it again.
-To rotate, delete + re-create the endpoint.
+To rotate without downtime, call POST /v1/webhooks/:id/rotate-secret — Driftstack dual-signs every delivery for a 24-hour grace window so you can roll the new secret out before the old one stops working.

 Verification